North Carolina Campuses Against Hunger

 October 10-11, 2012, NC Campus Compact partnered with Stop Hunger Now and the Center for Leadership, Ethics and Public Service at NC State to sponsor the first annual NC Campuses Against Hunger: A Call to Action to End Hunger In Our Lifetime.
 Representatives from 18 campuses and community partners convened at Elon University to explore hunger-related issues and disuss ideas and initiatives to fight food insecurity.
 Campus teams also developed strategies for an institution-wide strategy to addressing hunger.

 View pictures of the event here.
 Photos by Roger Winstead/NC State University

 Click here for speaker and presenter bios.

-If you have questions about the hunger dialogue, please contact Lisa Keyne.
+If you have questions about this initiative, please contact Leslie Garvin.